plan2net/single-site/README.md

 ## What does it do?

-The extension overwrites a method in the core `SiteFinder` and if your installation has only one configured site, it simply returns that without trying to find the site configuration based on the current page's rootline (which is a very expensive operation).
+The extension overwrites a method in the core `SiteFinder` and if your installation has only one configured site, it simply returns that without trying to find the site configuration based on the current page's root line (which is a very expensive operation).

 ## Why should I install it?